flexoffer/flexoffer-specifications/Specifications.md

 * Accept or refuse a flexibility offer
 * Assign a flexibility
 It offers a common representation of all flexibilities, based on time slices and optional constraints.
+FOs define energy flexibility by specifying lower and upper bounds for energy, which identify the minimum and maximum amount of energy that can be produced/consumed at the considered time slice.
+Positive values indicate energy consumption, negative values indicate energy production.

 ![Messages exchange process](https://user-images.githubusercontent.com/48982460/233374733-64f43203-af46-45f5-9dc5-a45a65d225e4.png)
 *Figure 1.4: Messages exchange process*